-Best Start Foods eligibility is being extended to children under 3, with British citizenship, whose parent or guardian are on a low income but do not have a qualifying benefit due to having no recourse to public funds.
+Best Start Foods eligibility is being extended to children under 3 whose parent or guardian are on a low income but do not have a qualifying benefit due to having no recourse to public funds.
 In the meantime equivalent payments are being made.
-Further information about eligibility for Best Start Foods for those who have no access to public funds is available at https://www.mygov.scot/best-start-grant-best-start-foods/public-funds-access
+Further information about eligibility for Best Start Foods for those who have no access to public funds is available on the mygov.scot website.